lizadaly/utopia-novels/books/arqtiq/book.md

 presses them to motion, without saying as did Robet, “look out.”

-We are moving — how, _how_?
+We are moving—how, _how_?
 Her “look out,” had she said it, would have helped one less than Rohet’s.
 For this is worse—so much more worse.